 Back in the 1970’s a prescription for levothyroxine, the thyroid hormone preparation that supplies a synthetic form of thyroxine (T4), became the standard of care for hypothyroidism.

-At the core of this treatment approach is the belief that hypothyroidism is easily treated with a daily dose of levothyroxine (LT4).
+At the core of this treatment approach is the belief that hypothyroid disorders are effectively treated with a daily dose of levothyroxine.

 If you have spent time researching hypothyroidism there’s a high chance you will know there is a great deal of frustration among the online thyroid community with the standard of care.

 Many remain unwell, and others feel dissatisfied that they are not getting the help they desperately need.
 It suggests those with hypothyroidism feel both under-diagnosed and poorly treated.

 Do you relate?

 The one-size-fits-all approach doesn’t work for everyone.

 According to new research a personalized treatment approach may be required.
-That is, one that takes into account individual issues such as nutritional deficiencies, co-existing endocrine disorders, drug interactions, and hard wired genetic traits that are associated with reduced activation of T4 to triiodothyronine (T3).
+That is, one that considers individual nutritional deficiencies, co-existing endocrine disorders, drug interactions, hard-wired genetic traits, and the environmental influences on thyroid function.

 Getting An Accurate Diagnosis Is The First Step To Transforming Thyroid Health

 Other symptoms include significant hair loss from all over the scalp, stubborn weight gain, low blood pressure, brain fog, and other indicators that point towards slow metabolism.

 If you are ticking off most of these symptoms it’s time to seek the help you need.
 But first, here’s 3 things you need to know before you set off to see a doctor.